Why This Undervalued Financial Stock Could Gain 86%

 In a Rolling Stone article from April 2010, in a now famous tirade against Wall Street investment banks, journalist Matt Taibbi described Goldman Sachs (NYSE: GS) as “a great vampire squid wrapped around the face of humanity, relentlessly jamming its blood funnel into anything that smells like money.”
 This is one of the more negative descriptions of the industry you’re likely to find, but it does illustrate the hostility that people in the press and others still have toward investment banks and the role they played in causing the credit crisis.

-The truth is the blame can be spread to a number of participants, be it overzealous home speculators, and Fannie Mae and a Wall Street that helped fan the housing bubble and subsequent financial crisis.
-In regard to the investment banks specifically, firms including Lehman Brothers and Stearns paid the ultimate price for their sins and no longer exist.
+The truth is the blame can be spread to a number of participants, be it overzealous home speculators, Freddie Mac and Fannie Mae and a Wall Street that helped fan the housing bubble and subsequent financial crisis.
+In regard to the investment banks specifically, firms including Lehman Brothers and Bear Stearns paid the ultimate price for their sins and no longer exist.